My primary purpose in this moment in time is to perplex and delight Word Weirdos with my love and delight in words.

 - Wend: verb WEND means to direct one's course.

-According to the parameters of spaced learning, to learn these words for more than a few minutes during the quiz, readers need to come back to this list and self-test again in a few weeks.
+According to the parameters of spaced learning, readers need to come back to this list and self-test again in a few weeks.

 A Few Defining Sentences